 Having used a strategy for identifying the states of a process, the author of an SDL diagram may feel that "too many states" have been used.
 The number of states is important because the size and complexity of an SDL diagram is often closely related to the number of states.
 There may be some means available for reducing the number of states, but the fact that an SDL diagram is complex is not, by itself, a reason for changing it, as the complexity of the diagram may simply be a reflection of the inherent complexity of the process which it defines.
 In general the set of states should be chosen to give maximum clarity to the sequential interaction between the process and its environment.
 Such clarity is in general not achieved by minimizing the number of states.
-The number of states.
-It is therefore desirable to treat independent sequences in separate processes as this will reduce the number of states and increase clarity.
+The number of independent sequences handled by a process has a multiplicative effect on the number of states and increase clarity.